JoseBarreiros/H_RDT/README.md

 - `sr_vs_operator_hours_projection.png`: Average success-rate projection vs operator hours
 - `cost_vs_target_success.png`: Total operator cost vs target success rate

 All plots include EgoDex averages, robot baselines, and optional projections.
-Use the command-line flag to control whether ≤1-hour points are excluded from the power-law fits.
+Use the command-line flags to control whether ≤1-hour points are excluded and which fit mode (power-law, linear, or logarithmic) is used for the projections and downstream calculations.

 **Copying Checkpoints Between Instances:**
 ```bash